OverviewKey FactsSymptomsTypesCausesRisk factorsDiagnosisPreventionSpecialist to visitTreatmentHome-careLiving withComplicationsFAQsReferences

 Diagnosis Of Liver Cirrhosis

-The general diagnostic procedure will follow the below steps:
+The general diagnostic procedure consists of the following steps:

 1. Medical history